pingcap/docs/sql-statements/sql-statement-kill.md

 # KILL

-The statement `KILL TIDB` is used to terminate a connection in any TiDB instance in the current TiDB cluster.
+The `KILL` statement is used to terminate a connection in any TiDB instance in the current TiDB cluster.

 ## Synopsis